Best MBA Letter of Recommendation Examples (Guide & Tips)

 Gather keywords

-The most important thing to consider before writing an MBA recommendation letter is to gather keywords relevant to the student or employee’s experience at college or workplace and any project relevant to the application.
+The most important thing to consider before writing this letter is to gather keywords relevant to the student or employee’s experience at college or workplace and any project relevant to the application.
 One can also get an idea of keywords from the MBA program notice published by the university on their websites.
-Usually, these include:

 • Dedication